 In this way, the basic accounting equation always holds.
 Firstly, the Balance sheet always balances:

 Assets = Liabilities + Equities

-And, for every pair of account entries that follow from a single transaction:
+Secondly, for every pair of account entries that follow from a single transaction:

 Debits = Credits

-In each case above, incidentally there is also an expense category account involved, and those appear on the income statement, not the balance sheet.
-In the first example, the expense account is Bad debt expense and in the second case, the expense account is Depreciation expense, factory machinery.
-The offsetting debit and credit transactions might look like this way in the bookkeeper's journal (the chronological record of transactions):
+In each case above, incidentally, there is also involves an expense category account.
+These expense accounts appear on the Income statement, not the Balance sheet.
+In the first example, the expense account is "Bad debt expense" while in the second case, the account is "Depreciation expense for factory machinery."

-The above examples show contra-asset accounts, but there are also examples of contra-liability accounts that operate in the same way.
-For example, on the liabilities side of the balance sheet, a long term liability account Bonds payable may be accompanied by another liability account, a contra liability account called Discounts on bonds payable.
-The value in the contra account reduces the company's actual liability from the stated figure in the Bonds payable account.
+The above examples show contra asset accounts, but there are also examples of contra liability accounts and contra expense accounts that operate in the same way.
+For instance, on the liabilities side of the Balance sheet, a long-term liability account Bonds payable may be accompanied by another liability account, a contra liability account called Discounts on bonds payable.
+The value in the contra account reduces the company's actual liability from the stated figure in "Bonds payable."